 Active Research Projects focused on the health and mental health of service members and their families and children include:

 Nightmares and insomnia are among the most prevalent refractory symptoms of posttraumatic stress disorder (PTSD).
 Current evidence-based treatments for PTSD, such as prolonged exposure and cognitive processing therapy, utilize fear memory extinction and reconsolidation but do not target sleep symptoms.
 Given that nightmares are thought to have an essential role in trauma memory maintenance, developing a treatment that activates trauma memory through exposure to nightmare images may facilitate trauma memory reconsolidation.
-This pilot trial is investigating Nightmare Deconstruction and Reprocessing (NDR), a three-stage treatment model that begins with exposure to nightmare images, moves to meaning-making and reprocessing, and then to nightmare reconstruction and rehearsal.
-In working toward our goal of conducting a large-scale randomized controlled trial, CSTS is partnering with Walter Reed National Military Medical Center, Naval Hospital Camp Pendleton, and the National Institutes of Health to pilot test NDR’s plausibility as a treatment for PTSD-related nightmares in military service members and to test the methodologic feasibility of integrating biomarkers as objective measures of treatment efficacy and tolerability, including actigraphic data, heart-rate variability, electrodermal conductance, and genomic and inflammatory markers.
-This study will begin recruiting participants in 2019.
+This pilot trial is investigating Nightmare Deconstruction and Reprocessing (NDR), a three-stage treatment model that begins with exposure to nightmare images, moves to meaning-making and reprocessing, and then to dream reconstruction and rehearsal.
+In working toward our goal of conducting a large-scale randomized controlled trial, CSTS is partnering with Walter Reed National Military Medical Center, Naval Medical Center San Diego, and the National Institutes of Health to pilot test NDR’s plausibility as a treatment for PTSD-related nightmares in military service members and to test the methodologic feasibility of integrating biomarkers as objective measures of treatment efficacy and tolerability, including actigraphic data, heart-rate variability, electrodermal conductance, and genomic and inflammatory markers.
+Participant recruitment and data collection began in 2019 and is ongoing.